github/developer.github.com/content/changes/2014-11-19-removing-authorizations-token.md

 ## Who is affected?

-Any code that relies on accessing the `token` attribute from [these OAuth Authorizations API responses][authorizations-token-deprecation-notice].
+This change affects any code that relies on accessing the `token` attribute from [these OAuth Authorizations API responses][authorizations-token-deprecation-notice].
-For example, our own [GitHub for Mac][github-for-mac] and [GitHub for Windows][github-for-windows] applications relied on reading `token` from the [Get-or-create an authorization for a specific app][get-or-create-for-app] Authorizations API to allow multiple installations of our desktop application for a single user.
+For example, our own [GitHub for Mac][github-for-mac] and [GitHub for Windows][github-for-windows] applications relied on reading the `token` from the [Get-or-create an authorization for a specific app][get-or-create-for-app] API, in order to support multiple installations of our desktop application for a single user.

 ## What should you do?